-At Hanwell we use Yasmin and Tom- accredited by the PSHE Association to meet all statutory requirements of PSHE/RSE.
+At Hanwell we use both SCARF and Yasmin and Toma- accredited by the PSHE Association to meet all statutory requirements of PSHE/RSE.
 Class teachers review the planning and resources for each lesson to ensure they are fully relevant and accessible to the needs of children in their classes and tailor them if necessary.
-We have a detailed long term plan and curriculum map which ensures coverage of RSE objectives that can be requested from the school office.